Nokia gets on 5G growth path as new strategy takes shape

-STOCKHOLM (Reuters) -Finnish telecom network equipment maker Nokia on Thursday showed how its new strategy was driving growth in sales of network and 5G equipment, helping to boost first-quarter revenue and profit and sending its shares up 14%.
+STOCKHOLM (Reuters) -Nokia’s new strategy showed early signs of bearing fruit on Thursday, with higher first-quarter sales of network and 5G equipment sending its shares soaring as much as 16%.

-Nokia and Swedish rival Ericsson have been gaining more customers as telecom operators start rolling out 5G networks and China’s Huawei faces curbs from a growing number of governments over security concerns.
+Finland’s Nokia and Swedish rival Ericsson have been winning customers as telecom operators start rolling out 5G networks and China’s Huawei faces curbs from a growing number of governments over security concerns.

 “This year we are seeing great demand in 5G and also in what we call network infrastructure which is basically fiber connections to homes and offices,” Chief Executive Pekka Lundmark said in an interview.

-After taking the top job last year, Lundmark has streamlined Nokia’s operation, cut jobs, and made changes to recover from product missteps under the company’s previous management that hurt its 5G ambitions and weighed on its shares.
+After taking the top job last year, Lundmark has streamlined Nokia’s operation, cut jobs, and made changes to recover from product missteps under previous management that hit the company’s 5G ambitions and share price.

+Quarterly revenue rose 3% to 5.08 billion euros ($6.16 billion), beating analysts’ consensus forecast of 4.72 billion, according to IBES data from Refinitiv.

+Network infrastructure sales, which include optical and fixed network products, jumped 28% to 1.73 billion euros.

 “We expect our typical quarterly earnings seasonality to be less pronounced in 2021,” Lundmark said.

-The demand for infrastructure, driven by the pandemic, is now spread out through the year, easing seasonality, which earlier resulted in outsized growth in the fourth quarter.
+The demand for infrastructure, boosted by the pandemic, is now spread out through the year, easing seasonality, which previously resulted in outsized growth in the fourth quarter.

-Quarterly revenue rose 3% to 5.08 billion euros ($6.16 billion), beating a consensus figure of 4.72 billion, , according to IBES data from Refinitiv.

-Sales at Nokia’s network infrastructure business, which includes optical and fixed network products, rose 28% to 1.73 billion euros, helped by demand from enterprise customers.
+Growth in the second half of year will take a hit from one North American customer, the company said.
+Last year, Nokia lost a part of a contract with Verizon after Samsung unexpectedly here landed a $6 billion deal.

+“We are able to mitigate a lot of the impact of North American market share, but this is not something that will happen in one or two quarters,” Lundmark said on a conference call.

 Quarterly profit rose to 5 euro cents per share while adjusted profit was 7 euro cents per share.
-Analysts had expected 1 euro cents.
+Analysts had expected an adjusted profit of 1 euro cent.

-Its comparable gross margin rose to 38.2% from 36.4% a year earlier, mainly driven by 5G growth.

-Nokia maintained its full-year net sales forecast of between 20.6 billion euros to 21.8 billion euros, largely in line with expectations.
+“This was supposed to be the bad year, but now it got off to a good start ... the market clearly now believes in Nokia’s goals more than before and maybe even sees them as somewhat conservative because the Q1 was so strong,” said OP Markets analyst Kimmo Stenvall.

 ($1 = 0.8244 euros)

-Reporting by Supantha Mukherjee, European Technology & Telecoms Correspondent, based in Stockholm; Additional reporting by Essi Lehto in Helsinki; Editing by Niklas Pollard, Keith Weir and Jane Merriman
+Reporting by Supantha Mukherjee in Stockholm and Essi Lehto in Helsinki.
+Editing by Jane Merriman and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.